chunter18/WASP-Final/README.md

 You are no finally ready to build the WASP app!
 To do so, place the following make target into your list `WASP.wasp_main-Quicksilver_EVL JTAG=jlink ota2_image download_apps download run` and run it.
 This will build and download the app onto the WASP board for evaluation.

+IMPORTANT!!!
+The wasp server uses the clients MAC address to correlate which data came from which board.
+By default, WICE will build all the board images with the same mac adress - you will need to change the mac for each board you upload to by editing the `generated_mac_address.txt` file.

 To see what the platform is running, connect any UART to USB device to the WASP board UART headers, and open the associated com port. the WASP app prints some various information to the console, which can be useful for debugging.

 In addition to this, the WASP server will need to be running in order to see the full functionality of the test app (otherwise the board will stop after failing to connect over TCP).
 To build the server, cd into the server directory of the repo and run make.
 The server will then be ready to run